 What’s the cost of emergency dental care?

 It’s only logical to wonder how much your treatment will cost in an emergency dental situation.
-Because the issues can vary so, it’s not possible for us to provide you with a set fee schedule.
+Because the issues can vary, we can’t provide you with a set fee schedule.
 However, when you visit and we’re able to perform a careful assessment, we can determine what you’ll need to recover and provide you with a competitive cost estimate.

 Will my dental insurance cover the cost?

-One of the reasons for maintaining dental insurance is to have the peace-of-mind of knowing that when a dental emergency happens, you can receive the care you need.
+One of the reasons for maintaining dental insurance is to have the peace of mind of knowing that when a dental emergency happens, you can receive the care you need.
 Still, dental insurance can vary.
 Thus, the amount of coverage available will depend on the details of your plan.
-When you visit our office, one of our staff members will be happy to work with you to ensure you’re able to maximize your coverage.
+When you visit our dental office, one of our staff members will be happy to work with you to ensure you’re able to maximize your coverage.